shashankshrivastava0211/Dev-Tinder-Server/readme.md

 throw new error
 server is not able to read json data as i am senidng in raw from postman but when i am sending it i need a middleware to convert it in javascript object that middleware is json
+//as this will automatically make it as findByIdAndDelete({\_id:id}); findbyid and delete any data which is not in schema will get ignored
+Done CRUD through postman